Page main body content

 - Theft and mutilation

-Theft and mutilation of Libraries materials or other patron’s items are serious offenses, subject to fines, replacement costs and/or judicial action.
+Theft and mutilation of any property inside the Libraries or belonging to the Libraries are serious offenses, subject to fines, replacement costs and/or legal action.

 - Circulation policies

-Libraries collections and services are not designed to meet the needs of children.
-During school field trips, children must be accompanied by school personnel.
-Children under the age of 18 who are not registered as students must be accompanied by an adult.
+Libraries collections and services are not designed for children.
+Children under the age of 18 who are not registered as SU or SUNY-ESF students must be accompanied by an adult.
+Adults who bring minors into the Libraries must be present with them and are responsible for monitoring their conduct at all times.
 More information is available on the Syracuse University Safety of Minors Abuse and Reporting policy.

-Bicycles and other non-motorized vehicles are prohibited in the Libraries, in accordance with University Policy entitled "Non-Motorized Wheeled Vehicle Use on University Property."
+Except for wheelchairs and other medical devices, operation or use of bicycles and other wheeled vehicles are prohibited in the Libraries, in accordance with University Policy entitled "Non-Motorized Wheeled Vehicle Use and Motorized Hoverboard Use on University Property."

 |Service||Service Type||Individual Information Required?||University Information Required?|